vippsas/vipps-developers/vipps-getting-started.md

 The legacy API products prefixed with `ZZZ` have been updated to also include the current, corresponding APIs in Vipps-API.
-This means that a salesunit that could previously only use eCom v1, can now also use eCom v2, with the same API keys as before.
+This means that a sale unit that could previously only use eCom v1, can now also use eCom v2, with the same API keys as before.

 The legacy API products still work, and there is no need to "upgrade" to Vipps-API,